akashhkrishh/PromptFileLoader/README.md

 ## Overview

-`PromptFileLoader` helps you easily load prompt files for your applications, supporting both:
+`PromptFileLoader` helps you easy to load prompt files for your applications, supporting both:

 - YAML files (`.yaml`, `.yml`) parsed into Python dictionaries or lists, and
 - Plain text files (`.txt`) loaded as strings.